pyenv

 Step 11 - Test Package Install using PIP

-Pip install the requests library for use later in this lab.
+Install the requests library using pip for use later in this lab.
 Do this by either typing or copying the command below into your VSCode Terminal window:

 Step 12 - Verify Package Install